Xen0ph0n/MIDAS/README.md

 <br><br>
 Version .05a
 <br><br>
-Installation: Install all of the prereqs listed above.
-Place midas.py and midasyararules.yar in a directory which is NOT the path to be scanned. <br> PROFIT!
+Installation: Install all of the prereqs listed above. <br> Place midas.py and midasyararules.yar in a directory which is NOT the path to be scanned. <br>
+Configure your DB Server / DB / Collection info inside of midas.py (note it comes set up to connect to localhost:27017 DB = test Collection = metadata ) <br>
+PROFIT!
 <br><br>

 - USAGE midas.py [options] /path/to/files